 - Any configuration where the system partition is not on the same disk as boot partition.

-Warning: Windows XP allows basic disks to be converted to dynamic disks, which support some features that basic disks do not.
-Never perform this conversion on the boot drive of a system that has already been protected using Drive Encryption.
-This conversion, from a basic-type disk to a dynamic one, renders the drive unusable.
+Warning on Basic-to-Dynamic Disk Conversion: Never perform a conversion from a Basic disk format to a Dynamic disk on the boot drive of a system that has already been protected using Symantec Endpoint Encryption or Symantec Drive Encryption.
+This conversion, from a basic-type disk to a dynamic one will render the drive unusable.

 Note: See the following article TECH203071 - Running Symantec Encryption Desktop on Microsoft Windows 8 UEFI Systems for more information on using Drive Encryption on Windows 8 systems.